SethCommichaux/taxaTarget/README.md

 -p &nbsp; The amount of threshold padding to add for thresholds trained with missing data, 0.5 by default\
 -o &nbsp; Path for desired output directory.
 Default uses path to reads with .taxaTarget suffix\
--t &nbsp; The number of parallel threads to use, 12 by default
+-t &nbsp; The number of parallel threads to use, 12 by default --tmp &nbsp; If set, will delete tmp and intermediate files.

 # Understanding the output
 The taxonomic classification results are output in several files to a directory named after the reads fastq with suffix ".taxaTarget":